Board / Staff

 Janet Webb, Vice President

-Janet is the owner of Webb Design Inc., a design and marketing company focused on the tourism industry and the fine arts arena.
+Janet was the owner of Webb Design Inc., a design and marketing company focused on the tourism industry and the fine arts arena, until her retirement in 2015.
+She is involved with several other Taos arts organizations – Paseo Project, Harwood Museum of Art, included.
 She has lived in Taos since 1974.

 Prudy Abeln, Treasurer